g-dolphin/WorldCarbonPricingDatabase/README.md

 Contributions to the dataset are greatly appreciated.
 Please bear in mind the following principles:
 1. Updates to the dataset should be accurate and traceable.
 All proposed updates must provide a complete reference to the source of information.
+2. Manual entries should be made at the lowest level of (IPCC) sectoral(-fuel) disaggregation:
+    - Records at higher levels of aggregation will be the result of aggregation of lower-level entries (which will be calculated at later stage, following a set of yet-to-define aggregation rules)
-2. No source of information is excluded from the set of admissible sources *a priori*.
+3. No source of information is excluded from the set of admissible sources *a priori*.
 However:
     - pulicly available sources are preferred to sources subject to access restrictions;
     - 'higher quality' sources are preferred to 'lower quality' ones.
 For instance, official government legislation published in a jurisdiction's official journal will be prioritised over a third party report on the jurisdiction's policy.
     - to enhance the consistency of the dataset, sources offering standardized information on a larger set of jurisdictions are preferred to jurisdiction-specific sources.